 Les Halles - Rive Droite

-The success of Les Halles consequently triggered the development of the Rive Droite.
+Les Halles triggered the development of the Rive Droite.

-The new ones encompassed a central square known as Carreau, an area reserved for the bread and dairy products stalls.
+New buildings were erected around a central square or Carreau, an area reserved for bread and dairy products stalls.

 Halles de Baltard